benhoyt/benhoyt.github.com/writings/how-to-apply.md

 > I’m fluent in Go, Python, C, SQL, and English.
 I’ve also written a good amount of JavaScript, HTML, C++, and x86 assembly.

+### Make it stand out

+Make your resume PDF look professional, and not in the lawyers-and-suits sense.
+Try to give it a touch of good design -- I don't mean by making the background pink and green, but by paying some attention to layout and fonts.

+To quote a friend:

+> Don't make it look like a Word doc.
+If I see a wall of text, black-bordered tables, bad fonts and no spacing, it gives me "poor communicator" vibes pretty fast.
+Googling "resume template" gets some pretty decent options for low effort.

 I'm sure there are many other resume tips I could include here -- send me an email if you have suggestions.

 ## Endnote

 I work at Canonical, and we have to choose the best from the tens of thousands of job applications we get every month.
-A lot has been said about our interview process, not all of it very kind.
+A lot has been said online about our interview process, not all of it very kind.
 I'd love it if our hiring process was shorter, but the written interview part (the part people seem to protest the most) I actually find quite useful.

+Interestingly, while I was writing this article, Canonical added the following statement to our application form:

+> During this application process I agree to use only my own words.
+I understand that plagiarism, the use of AI or other generated content will disqualify my application.

+I believe avoiding ChatGPT will improve any application, but Canonical now *requires* that you avoid it.
+I suspect other companies with large numbers of applicants will follow suit.

 Canonical's head of documentation wrote an article about [how our written interview also reduces bias](https://canonical.com/blog/written-interviews) in the interview process.